-- 5.4.1 On 7 September 2021 the Taliban supreme leader Haibatullah Akhundzada announced that Sharia Law would 'regulate all matters of governance and life in the country.'41 - On 28 September 2021, Pajhwok News reported that the Taliban's Ministry 5.4.2 of Justice '... said the caretaker government would adopt the constitution of King Mohammad Zahir Shah era without the parts which are in conflict with Islamic Sharia,' and added that the Taliban respected '... any international documents which were not in conflict with Sharia and Emirate rules...'42 Zahir Shah ruled Afghanistan from 1933 to 1973, when he was ousted in a bloodless military coup43. - 5.4.3 However, according to an anonymous government source talking to Tolo News, the decision to enforce that constitution, which was ratified in 1964. had not been finalised44.
-Tolo News also noted that, according to a number of lawyers, '... most parts of Zahir Shah's era constitution are not compatible with the current situation.'45 The article added: - 'Meanwhile, officials from the Cultural Commission of the Ministry of Information and Culture said if articles of the constitution which was enstated [sic] in 2004 (current constitution) are not in conflict with Sharia Law, they will remain in use until a new constitution is promulgated.
-Anaamullah Samangani, a member of the commission, said efforts have started to draft a new constitution based on the Quran and Sunnah.'46 - A report by the Council of Europe Parliamentary Assembly, dated 28 5.4.4 September 2021, noted:
+- 5.4.1 On 7 September 2021 the Taliban supreme leader Haibatullah Akhundzada announced that Sharia Law would 'regulate all matters of governance and life in the country.'45 - 5.4.2 In August 2021, Al Jazeera cited an independent Afghan analyst who said '... while the "theoretical interpretation of the Sharia would remain by and large the same as the 90s", the prevailing circumstances - which are usually taken heavily into account to arrive at legal judgements - are different...
+"Whilst a fully democratic system is unlikely, it is plausible that features of the previous regime [Ghani's] would remain, so long as these complied with the general ethos of the new, Taliban-approved 'Islamic system'".
+'46 - In January 2022, France 24 showed the differences in the way Sharia law 5.4.3 was imposed in different regions, indicating that Taliban applied the law more harshly in Herat than in Kabul, though it was evident that not everyone adhered to the restrictions47.
+For example, despite orders, some shop owners in Herat refused to remove the heads of their maneguins, and women in Kabul were seen entering cafes without full face coverings even though posters at the door instructed otherwise48. - On 28 September 2021, Pajhwok News reported that the Taliban's Ministry 5.4.4 of Justice '... said the caretaker government would adopt the constitution of King Mohammad Zahir Shah era without the parts which are in conflict with Islamic Sharia,' and added that the Taliban respected '... any international documents which were not in conflict with Sharia and Emirate rules...49 Zahir Shah ruled Afghanistan from 1933 to 1973, when he was ousted in a bloodless military coup50. - 5.4.5 However, speaking to Tolo News, an anonymous government source said that the decision to enforce that constitution, which was ratified in 1964, had not been finalised51.
+Tolo News also noted that, according to a number of lawyers, '... most parts of Zahir Shah's era constitution are not compatible with the current situation.'52 The article added: